TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/install-admin-console/kubernetes.md

 TEST SUITE: None
 ```

-## Delete the Yugabyte Platform (YugaWare)
+## Delete the ZNbase Platform (YugaWare)

-To remove the Yugabyte Platform, run the `helm delete` command:
+To remove the ZNbase Platform, run the `helm delete` command:

 ```sh
 $ helm del yw-test -n yw-test
 ```

-A message displays that the Yugabyte Platform release and the namespace is deleted.
+A message displays that the ZNbase Platform release and the namespace is deleted.

 ```
 release "yw-test" uninstalled